melnik-nikita/learning-examples/src/clr-via-csharp/src/CLRViaCSharp.DesigningTypes/README.md

   commonly used to restrict access to sensitive data.
 - Simple properties that require no custom accessor code can be implemented either as expression body definitions or as auto-implemented properties.

+# Events

+Defining an event member means that a type is offering the following capabilities:

+- A method can register its interest i the event
+- A method can unregister its interest in the event
+- Registered methods will be notified when event occurs

+#### Designing a type that exposes an event

+- Step 1: Define a type that will hold any additional info that should be sent to receivers of the event notification
+    - classes that hold event information to be passed to hte event handler should be derived from
+      ___System.EventArgs___
+    - the name of the class should be suffixed with ___EventArgs___
+- Step 2: Define the event member
+- Step 3: Define a method responsible for raising the event to notify registered objects that the event has occurred
+    - By convention, the class should define a protected, virtual method that is called by code internally withing the class and its derived classes whe the event is to be raised
+- Step 4: Define a method that translates the input into the desired event

+#### Designing a type that listens for an event

+- Create a class and define method that type, that exposes the event, will call when event occurs
+- Register our callback method in an event
+- Unregister callback when no longer need to receive events